integritee-network/docs-incognitee-io/compliance.md

 Since blockchains do not inherently fit within national jurisdiction models, we must design a solution from first principles.

+***Disclaimer**: This document does not constitute legal advice.
+The compliance measures outlined here are based on our current understanding and may not ultimately meet all regulatory requirements.
+Individuals and businesses must conduct their own research to determine whether they can legally use Incognitee in their respective jurisdictions.*

 ## Incognitee Compliance Requirements

 To establish compliance, we first outline the key stakeholders and their requirements: